openlawteam/docs/docs/api-client/README.md

 **Response**

-Returns `Promise<string>` - a promise which resolves with a string representation of the template.
+Returns `Promise<string>` - a promise which resolves with a string representation of the template contents.

 Example